AlonKellner/alonkellner.github.io/_projects/en-us/open-source_2024-07-25_waloviz.md

     For the full interactive example go to <a href="https://waloviz.com">the WaloViz documentation website!</a>
 </div>

-When I am doing audio research I constantly need to hear audio files and see their spectrograms ([What's a Spectrogram?](#whats-a-spectrogram)), for that there are many good dedicated tools that do just that:
+When I am doing audio research I constantly need to listen to audio files and see their spectrograms ([What's a Spectrogram?](#whats-a-spectrogram)), there are many good dedicated tools that do just that, for example:

 1. [Adobe Audition](https://www.adobe.com/il_en/products/audition.html)
 2. [Audacity](https://www.audacityteam.org/)
 3. [Ocenaudio](https://www.ocenaudio.com/)

+Just to name a few.
 But they all suffer from the same problem - they are desktop tools that need the audio file locally - while my research is in a Jupyter notebook.

 Some might say "that's not that big of an issue, just create a file and download it", but that becomes more and more annoying with more elaborate setups which have more audio files, very quickly it becomes a laboursome mess.

-I found myself creating all sorts of ragtag visualizations to help me both play the audio and view it's spectrogram, I was shocked when I learned that many of my colleagues did the exact same thing in many different ways occasions.
+I found myself creating all sorts of ragtag visualizations to help me both play the audio and view it's spectrogram, I was shocked when I learned that many of my colleagues did the exact same thing in many different ways and circumstances.

 Things like that drive me nuts!
 So I did the only sensible thing anyone would do - I created yet another audio player to rule them all :)

 ## What's a Spectrogram?

-Even if you know what Spectrograms are - the "Twinkle" spectrogram example will show you some advanced features you might like to know, or just feel free to [skip ahead](#advanced-features) :)
+Even if you know what Spectrograms are - the "Twinkle" spectrogram example will show you some advanced features you might like to know, if not - feel free to [skip ahead](#advanced-features) :)

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">